 Sustained use discounts are applied on incremental use after you reach certain usage thresholds.
-This means that you pay only for the number of minutes that you use an instance, and Compute Engine automatically gives you the best price.
-There's no reason to run an instance for longer than you need it.
+This means that you pay only for the number of hours that you use a VM, and Compute Engine automatically gives you the best price.
+There's no reason to run a VM for longer than you need it.

-The following graph demonstrates how your effective discount increases with use.
+The following graph shows how your effective discount increases with use, up to 30%:

 For example, if you use a virtual machine for 50% of the month, you get an effective discount of 10%.
 If you use it for 75% of the month, you get an effective discount of 20%.
 If you use it for 100% of the month, you get an effective discount of 30%.
 You can also use the Google Cloud Pricing Calculator to estimate your sustained use discount for any arbitrary workload.

 Consider a scenario where you have two VMs or sole-tenant nodes in the same region that have different machine types and run at different times of the month.
 Compute Engine breaks down the number of vCPUs and amount of memory used across all VMs that use predefined machine types and combines the resources to qualify for the largest sustained usage discounts possible.

 Assume you run the following two VMs in the